 Note: I am now making a transition to offering online lessons in addition to traditional face to face sessions to provide more flexibility with people's time and needs.

 The first thing I want to know from every new student I meet is what their personal goals are for learning the guitar.
 What music do you listen to?
 What are you're expectations from taking lessons?
 How do you learn best?
 I want students to feel comfortable and enjoy their lessons.
 I work for you after all.
 After learning about my student I then work on a lesson plan approach where we can integrate basic music fundamentals and fretboard theory into the things they actually want to learn and realize the real world application to these new concepts.

-Individual lesson rates are very affordable at $40/hr which is competitive for the Pittsburgh market.
-There are ways to save even more if students opt for prepaid 1 month and 3 month packages.
+Individual lesson rates are very affordable at $25/hr which is competitive for the Pittsburgh market.

 I started teaching from a very young age and quite inadvertently.
-By playing for friends, in school bands, and later at gigs people have asked if I could show them how to play.
+By playing for friends, in school bands, and later as a working musician people have asked if I could show them how to play.
 I've always been more than happy to share the knowledge I have whatever their level.
 I truly and honestly love watching people learn and progress.